-A mass window is further applied on the top quark candidate invariant mass distribution and another b-jet is combined with the top quark candidate to reconstruct the charged Higgs boson candidate invariant mass e.g., $m_\tau\nu bb$.
-There is very interesting aspect of s-channel signal events that they tend to produce top and bottom quark in opposite direction and this feature appear in azimuthal plane of the detector.
-So a cut on the azimuthal angle between top and bottom is applied to make the signal more visible on top of the background as shown in Fig.\ref{deltaphitb}.
-Finally $E_{miss}^{T}$ selection cut is applied.
-Finally the charged Higgs candidate is reconstructed through $\tau\nu bb$ combination which is considred as charged Higgs as plotted in Fig.\ref{CHmass} and a cut on missing $E_{T} > 20$ GeV ia applied to cut down further background events.\\
+To reconstruct the charged Higgs boson candidate invariant mass a mass window of top quark invariant mass distribution is applied and another b-jet is combined with the top quark candidate e.g., $m_{\tau \nu bb}$.
+This is very interesting fact that signal events tend to produce back to back top and bottom quark in opposite direction and this feature appears in the azimuthal plane of the detector.To make the signal more dominant on top of the background a cut is applied on the azimuthal angle between top and bottom as shown in Figure~\ref{deltaphitb}.
+Selection cut $E_{miss}^{T}$ is applied.
+Finally the charged Higgs candidate is reconstructed through $\tau\nu bb$ combination which is correlated as charged Higgs plotted in Figure~\ref{CHmass} and to suppress further background events a cut on missing $E_{T} > 20$ GeV is applied .\\